Statue of B. R. Ambedkar, Hyderabad

-The Dr. B. R. Ambedkar Statue is a 125-ft tall statue located in Hyderabad, the capital city of Telangana, India.
+The Dr. B. R. Ambedkar Statue is a 125 ft statue located in Hyderabad, the capital city of Telangana, India.

 Details

-The statue is 125 feet tall and stands on a 50 feet high plinth, thus its total height is 175 feet.
+The statue is 125 ft tall and stands on a 50 ft high plinth, thus its total height is 175 ft.
 After the Statue of Social Justice in Vijayawada, this is the tallest statue of B. R. Ambedkar in the world.
 It is the fifth tallest, and third tallest standing statue in India.